 Cross, Maltese w/ Firefighter Equipment. - Firefighters Emblem.

 Cross, Orthodox, Patriarchal, or Eastern - The top cross bar represents the sign "Jesus Christ, King of the Jews", placed on Jesus' cross by the Romans.

 Cross, Presbyterian - Presbyterian Religion.

 Cross, Roman or Latin - Came about as a result of the Great Schism between Eastern Orthodoxy and Roman Catholicism.

 Cross, Southern Cross of Honor - Usually found on the tombstones of Confederate Veterans.

 Cross, St. Andrew's - According to legend, when St. Andrew was martyred he claimed he was not worthy to be hung on a cross shaped as Jesus' cross.
 He requested that this shape be used for his execution.

-- Crown with Cross - In Louisiana it is usually a Christian symbol of sovereignty of the Lord.
+Crown with Cross - In Mississippi it is usually a Christian symbol of sovereignty of the Lord.

 Daffodil / Narcissus - Rebirth and Ressurection.

 Dart w/ figure - Mortality.